 Provisional results will be issued at the end of March and in mid-August respectively, for the student's overall result for the qualification.
 Certificates for the March results will be issued in May, and certificates for the August results will be issued in October.

 Both qualifications are current, and are due to be first awarded in 2018.
-They have also been submitted for performance points for 2020.

 The results of the TQUK Level 3 Certificate in Design, Engineer, Construct!
 The Digital Built Environment (RQF), and the TQUK Level 3 Diploma in Design, Engineer, Construct!
 The Digital Built Environment (RQF), are not reported to UCAS through Awarding Body Linkage (ABL).
 This does not reflect the validity of the qualification.
 HEPs will need to ask applicants to provide their own evidence of achievement.

 TQUK submit certification data on a quarterly basis to Ofqual, which is then published in the public domain.